tom4s-lt/kpk-kitchens/models/README.md

 #### notes

 - Clarifications:
-    - `symbol` - right now is the symbol as identified in the data warehouse & ops app - it generally is the higher level representation of the asset (the one that is transfered and symbolizes the strategy)
+    - `symbol` - right now is the symbol as identified in the data warehouse & ops app - it generally is the higher level representation of the asset (the one that is transfered and held and symbolizes the strategy)
-	- `type_level` - property that expreses the type of "underlying" or "wraps" that a token has vs. the original representation (e.g. aEthWETH is level `1` because it contains WETH inside that token, and an LP token would be level `2` because it contains wrapped tokens and has several underlyings).
+	- `type_level` - property that expreses the type of "underlying" or "wraps" that a token has vs. the original representation (e.g. aEthWETH is level `1` because it contains WETH inside that token, representing only one asset, and an LP token would be level `2` because it contains wrapped tokens and has several underlyings).
 A base asset would have level `0`.
-        - Eventually is this was used as logic to fetch underlying balances, by mapping all underlyings for each asset until the level 0 we could do that.
     - `symbol_level_0` is the underlying base asset mentioned above.
 - Possible improvements:
     - Eventually assets can have a related position to double-check that in the case of transactions that involve them (but they might not coincide with the actual transaction)